bhesmans/tracebox_BUP/README.md

 	  -O file                     Use file to dump the sent and received packets -p port                     Specify the destination port to use when generating probes.
 Default is 80.
+	  -f flag1[,flag2[,flag3...]]
+Specify the TCP flags to use.
+Values are: syn, ack, fin, rst, push, urg, ece, cwr.
+Default is: syn.

 Output example: